 Deputy Chief Justin D. White started his career at the Police Division on August 13, 2001.
 Prior to his promotion to Deputy Chief in November of 2015, he served as a sergeant for 3 years, detective for 5 years, and patrol officer for 6 years.
 Throughout his career at the Division, Deputy Chief White has served in various capacities such as: Field Training Officer, Bike Patrol Officer, Hostage/Crisis Negotiator, Narcotics Detective, General Detective and Patrol Sergeant.

 Deputy Chief White holds a Bachelor and Master of Criminal Justice Degree from Tiffin University.
-He is a graduate of the Police Executive Leadership College (PELC 65), The Ohio State University, John Glenn College of Public Affairs Public Safety Leadership Academy (PLSA III) and the Ohio Certified Law Enforcement Executive training program (CLEE XX).
+He is a graduate of F.B.I.
+National Academy’s 266th Session, a graduate of the Ohio Certified Law Enforcement Executive training (CLEE XX), the Police Executive Leadership College (PELC 65) and The Ohio State University, John Glenn College of Public Affairs Public Safety Leadership Academy (PSLA III).